MonikaBarget/Revolts/README.md

-## Riots, revolts and revolutions in the eighteenth-century British Empire
+### Uprisings in the eighteenth-century British Empire

 This repository contains metadata analyses and visualisations relating to different types of political unrest in the eighteenth-century British Empire.